18F/Modular-Contracting-And-Agile-Development/pages/approach.md

 We focus on four aspects of program design where prior research and practice indicate that behavioral insights have an especially strong role to play in program outcomes:

-* opportunities to streamline access to programs and benefits for qualifying individuals, families, and businesses.
+* Opportunities to streamline access to programs and benefits for qualifying individuals, families, and businesses.

-* opportunities to improve how Government presents information to consumers, borrowers, and program beneficiaries.
+* Opportunities to improve how Government presents information to consumers, borrowers, and program beneficiaries.

-* opportunities to enhance how Government presents and structure choices within programs, including default settings and the number and arrangement of options.
+* Opportunities to enhance how Government presents and structure choices within programs, including default settings and the number and arrangement of options.

-* opportunities to examine the frequency, presentation, and labeling of benefits, tax credits, and other incentives (financial and non-financial).
+* Opportunities to examine the frequency, presentation, and labeling of benefits, tax credits, and other incentives (financial and non-financial).

-## Where we work
+## Where We Work

 Applying behavioral insights in the right context can lead to substantial improvements in program outcomes.
 How does SBST identify where to apply behavioral insights?